caelan/pddlstream/README.md

 PDDLStream is a planning framework comprised of an action language and suite of algorithms for Artificial Intelligence (AI) planning in the presence of sampling procedures.
 PDDLStream extends Planning Domain Definition Language (PDDL) by introducing streams, declarative specifications of sampling procedures.
 PDDLStream algorithms are domain independent and solve PDDLStream problems with only a blackbox description of each sampler.
-The orginal application of PDDLStream was for general-purpose robot Task and Motion Planning (TAMP).
+The original application of PDDLStream was for general-purpose robot Task and Motion Planning (TAMP).

 The [default](https://github.com/caelan/pddlstream) **pddlstream** branch ([stable](https://github.com/caelan/pddlstream/tree/stable)) is the newest stable "release" of **pddlstream**.
 The [master](https://github.com/caelan/pddlstream/tree/master) **pddlstream** branch is the most recent and advanced version of **pddlstream** but also is somewhat experimental.